 Some break-in required

-Dye bleeds onto socks
+Dye bleeds onto and stains socks

-7. Columbia Newton Ridge Plus
+11. Columbia Newton Ridge Plus

 Quality full-grain leather uppers